ambarishg/recipe-deployment-microservices-containers/README.md

 * How to deploy a microservice in local Docker Desktop
 * How to deploy a microservice in local Kubernetes Cluster
 * How to deploy a microservice in Azure Container Instances
 * How to deploy a microservice in Azure Kubernetes Cluster [ with and without ingress ]
+* How to deploy a microservice in Azure Container Apps
 * How to deploy a microservice in AWS Fargate
 * How to deploy a microservice in AWS EKS